 Welcome!
 I’m Professor of Political Science at the University of North Carolina at Chapel Hill.
 My research and teaching focus on international and comparative political economy, as well as international relations generally.

-My research focuses on the connections between the global economy and domestic policy outcomes.
+My research explores the connections between the global economy and domestic policy outcomes.
 Some of my work examines the effect of multinational production on workers’ rights in developing countries, as well as the ways in which U.S. trade policies might affect workers’ rights abroad.
 With respect to labor rights, I’m also interested in efforts at private sector governance, such as the Bangladesh Accord on Building and Fire Safety.

 At UNC, I teach undergraduate courses on International Relations and World Politics (POLI 150), International Political Economy (POLI 442), and The Politics of the Pre-World War I Era of Globalization (POLI 258).
 My graduate courses include Scope and Method in Political Science (POLI 780) and the Politics of International Money and Finance (POLI 853).

-A copy of my CV is here
+A copy of my CV is here: CV-September-2018.